 What is an Australian Apprenticeship?

-The official name for apprenticeships and traineeships in Australia is “Australian Apprenticeship.”
+‘Australian Apprenticeship’ is the official term for apprenticeships and traineeships in Australia.

-Get a job first, then decide on a qualification and an RTO to study with if you want to become an Australian Apprentice.
-After that, you can sign a training contract overseen by an Apprenticeship Network Provider.
+To become an Australian Apprentice, you need to get a job first, then choose a qualification and an RTO to study with.
+Then, you can enter into a training contract managed by the Apprenticeship Network Provider.